Iron486/Clean_messy_room_classification/README.md

-It can be clearly noticed that the CNN with augmented data gives us the best results, with a validation loss below 0.4 and accuracy on validation dataset between 0.85 and 0.95.
+It can be clearly noticed that the CNN with augmented data gives us the best results, with a validation loss below 0.4 and accuracy on validation dataset that varies between 0.85 and 0.95.

-On the other hand, in the simple CNN and ANN, we have worse results, with a validation loss above 0.4 and validation accuracy below 0.85.
-Also, overfitting can be noticed, especially in the training curve of the ANN.
+On the other hand, in the simple CNN and ANN, we have worse results with a validation loss above 0.4 and validation accuracy below 0.85.
+Moreover, overfitting can be noticed especially in the training curve of the ANN.

 The last model was a bit more unstable compared to the other two, even though I used a small learning rate and a batch size of 40 images.

-To improve the stability, it could be necessary also to use other additional data and also tweak even better the parameters, using an even larger batch size, some regularization techniques and more time available to train the model.
+To improve the stability, it could be necessary to use other additional data and also spending more time tweaking the hyperparameters, using an even larger batch size, some regularization techniques and having more available time to train the model.

 I finally evaluated on test dataset the two CNNs and both classified correctly 8/10 of the dataset.